ermondel/react-seasons/README.md

 ### About

-My personal idea of a platform for completed Udemy ReactJS course tasks.
+My personal idea of a platform for completed ReactJS course tasks.

 ### Usage